 “One Bite of Cake Won’t Kill You”

 When the body attacks itself, this is what is called autoimmune disease.
-Hashimoto’s is one of more than 150 autoimmune diseases.
+I have Hashimoto’s Thyroiditis, which is one of more than 150 autoimmune diseases.
 Other AI diseases you may be familiar with are Celiac, Lupus, MS, Diabetes, Graves, Rheumatoid Arthritis, and Addison’s.

 Now that we have that straightened out.
 There’s more.
 Phytates are anti-nutrient compounds found in wheat that bind to nutrients in your body, and they block the absorption of nutrients.
 The whole wheat sandwich you just ate?
 Or the salad that went with it?
 A lot of these nutrients just got blocked.